atreyee80/Pewlett-Hackard-Analysi/README.md

 1761 Assistant Engineer
 2 Manager will be retiring
 So total job vacancy will be 90398
+A new table called mentorship_eligibility_title is being created which shows that around 370 Staff
+354 Senior Staff
+351 Engineer
+340 Senior Engineer
+77 Technique Leader
+57 Assistant Engineer
 From the mentorship_eligibility_title csv we can see that in total around 1549 current employees are there who can help to train future job opening positions.
+So in average every mentor can train future similar job opening as the ratio is between 1:30 or 1:40 except Senior engineer where around 29414 employees are going to retire but only 340 Senior Engineer as mentror are currently available to train which is a bit challenging.
 ![](Data/mentorship_eligibility_title.png?raw=true)